-I cannot find the program on the application site at KU.edu (Lawrence campus)?
+I cannot find the program on the application site at KU.edu (KU Lawrence campus)?
 Where do I apply?

-The doctorate of audiology application is processed via the KU Medical Center’s Office of Admissions.
-The link to apply is found on the program's how to apply page.
+The doctorate of audiology application is processed via the KU Medical Center's Office of Admissions.
+In addition, all applicants must apply through the Council of Academic Programs in Communication Science and Disorders Centralized Application System, also know as CSDCAS.
+The appropriate links to apply are found on the program's's how to apply page.

-How many applications do you receive each year?
+How many applications are received each year?
 How many students are admitted?

-Typically we receive more than 50 applications each year.
-Applicants are competing for approximately 15 spots in the program.
+Typically KU receives more than 50 applications each year to this program.
+Applicants are competing for approximately 15 spots in the program each year.

 What makes for a strong application?

-Applications are viewed holistically, thus the committee considers all pieces of the application; however, we encourage you to take particular note of the following:
+Applications are viewed holistically, thus the committee considers all pieces of the application; however, applicants are encouraged to take particular note of the following: